1 person favorited this theater

 By 1980 it had been re-named Focus Cinema and it had a licenced bar.
 In September 1983, it was taken over by Ashley Wyatt and Norman Smith who operated the Ritz Cinema, Nuneaton and re-named Forum Cinema.
 The Forum Cinema was closed in September 1991 due to its entertainment licence being refused by the council due to lack of maintenance.

-Eventually repairs were carried out and it re-opened as the 3-screen Forum Cinema and over-25’s nightspot known as ‘Talkies’ on 24th September 1992.
+Eventually the No. 1 screen was twinned, and the No. 2 screen became a lazer centre.
+Forum Cinema was closed and became an over-25’s nightspot known as ‘Talkies’ on 24th September 1992.
 It was closed in 1996.

 The Forum Cinema was demolished when the shopping centre was rebuilt in the summer of 2005.